DDC¶

 Best for: prototype, any decimation rate, single-stage simplicity.

 The halfband (N=19, 60 dB) decimates by 2 first.
-The DPMFS then runs on half the samples.
+The resampler then runs on half the samples.
 Architecture B wins at every decimation rate.

 Best for: complex IQ input, decimation ≥ 2×.
 Dominant choice.